sturmk/GEMSGUI/Resources/README-macos.txt

     Ctrl-click or right-click on the app.
     Select Open from the resultant menu and the app will be opened anyway, and an exception will be created for opening it normally (i.e. by double-clicking) in the future.

+The next runs can be started by clicking on gem-selector.app in Finder or its index in the dock.
+It may be necessary to go to Settings / Privacy and Security, scroll down, and confirm to run gem-selector.app once.

 * Alternatively you can lauch a terminal (In the Finder , open the /Applications/Utilities folder, then double-click Terminal) and execute the following: